huaminghuangtw/Evergreen-Notes/Permanent-Notes/always-start-small.md

 * [不靠衝勁](do-not-use-your-willpower-unless-you-absolutely-have-to.md)，靠低門檻 [開始](just-getting-started.md)

 ---

+# A journey of a thousand miles begins with a single step

 * Running one mile has more in common with running a marathon than sitting at home.
 * Investing $100 has more in common with being a millionaire than being broke.